urbanairship/techladder/ops.md

 ### Domain Knowledge

+Mid-level Linux system administration; proficient with UA operations tools/style; can provide troubleshooting across some parts of the stack; able to solve some operational issues without escalation; knows when to escalate to request assistance;  participates in in-hours on-call rotation.

+### Teaching and Mentoring

+Can write and present scripts to team; can help new hires and interns get up to speed with the team's style and existing tools and best practices.

+### Culture and Leadership

+Identifies quality and reliability issues in systems they maintain; seeks input from teammates and outside experts on systems and feature design; collaborates well with product, support, and other teams.

+### Customer Success

+Consistently delivers systems and features that provide significant customer value ; responds to customer issues and incidents in a proactive, timely fashion.

+## Senior Operations Engineer

+**Management Equivalent**:  _n/a_

+### Domain Knowledge

-Mid-to-high level Linux system administration; proficient with UA operations tools/style and contributes to new or updated tooling solutions; can provide troubleshooting across most parts of the stack; able to solve majority operational issues with the stack without escalation; participate in an on-call rotation.
+High-level Linux system administration; proficient with UA operations tools/style and contributes to new or updated tooling solutions; can provide troubleshooting across most parts of the stack; able to solve majority of operational issues of the stack without escalation; participates in out-of-hours on-call rotation.

 ### Teaching and Mentoring